Dungeons-and-Developers-COMPY/Backend/README.md

-# Backend
+# Dungeons & Developers Backend

-LOG INTO UCT VPN FIRST!!!
+Firstly, make sure to either be located on the UCT campus premises or use the UCT VPN the do the following tasks.

 ## Copy files to server
 Windows: